 Key #5: Regular CMS and Plugin Updates

 Another baseline, and the fifth key, for banking and financial online platforms’ security is actually quite simple: maintaining updated CMS and plug-ins at all times.
-This should also be checked every ninety days, along with the vulnerability scan, to support the security effort.
+This should also be checked every 90 days in conjunction with the vulnerability scan to support the security effort.
 If critical patches are released, these should be implemented immediately.
-A high-quality website development and security team will naturally provide such tools to its banking customers at the appropriate time or interval to maintain topnotch protection.
-It may seem minor, but something as simple as an outdated plug-in could be just the window a hacker needs to target vulnerable data.
+A high-quality website development and security team will provide such tools to its banking customers at the appropriate time or interval to maintain topnotch protection.
+It may seem minor, but something as simple as an outdated plugin could be just the window a hacker needs to target vulnerable data.

 Key #6: Intrusion Detection and Monitoring

 The sixth key to banking and financial security for their websites and other online platforms is 24/7 monitoring, support, and intrusion detection.
 This particular element of web security functions in a very similar way to home security systems or surveillance cameras.
-That is, they really only work if they are always on.
+This means that they only work if they're always on.
 Without constant and continuous monitoring of a banking website, hackers could intrude whenever the watchful eye was turned away.

-Banking and financial institutions need this perhaps more than nearly any other type of online service.
+Banking and financial institutions need this more than nearly any other type of online service.
 Physical vaults aren’t just locked some of the time or only monitored for a few hours out of each day.
 They are guarded at all times to prevent break-ins.
-Digital protection works in this same way.
-Website development and security teams worth their salt provide these exact services, at a high quality, to their customers on a regular basis.
+Digital protection works in this same way; great website development and security teams provide these exact high-quality services to their customers on a regular basis.